tgeorge42/webyn_case_study/README.md

 A dashboard to visualize those data, with a filter to only see the data above a certain threshold

+make test to launch a basic unit test

 Technologies Used :

 Frontend: Angular